 We are so proud and excited!

-Blind Vaysha (Trailer), Theodore Ushev, Office national du film du Canada
+Blind Vaysha (Trailer), Theodore Ushev, provided by the National Film Board of Canada

 Further reason for excitement, Blind Vaysha will be available for free streaming from February 19-26 on NFB.ca!
 (Canada only.)

 Theodore Ushev has directed 10 films with the NFB over the last decade (Watch them all here.)
 Blind Vaysha marks his first Oscar® nomination.